Anitha972/DogBreed/README.md

 * Bootstrap:  With BootstrapVue we can build responsive projects on the web using Vue.js.
 Please refer url for more details:https://bootstrap-vue.org/
 * jw-pagination: With this api we can insert pagination to the data to avoid endless scrolling.
 Please refer the below url for more details: https://jasonwatmore.com/post/2019/08/21/vue-js-simple-pagination-example
 * Router: This router we use it for navigation purpose.
+* vuex: vuex is used for state management purpose.
+Please refer the below url for more details: https://vuex.vuejs.org/.

 ## Project setup
 ```